stargate/stargate/config-store-yaml/README.md

 If the caller tries to load a config file that does not exist, it will throw the `UncheckedIOException` with the following message: `Problem when processing YAML file from: path_to_file`.

+## YAML File Cache

+Loading the YAML file every time the `ConfigStore#getConfigForModule(String moduleName)` is called would add substantial performance overhead.
+To reduce this, the file is cached for 30 seconds after write.
+It means that the change to the underlying `stargate-config.yaml` will be captured by the `getConfigForModule()` method with 30 seconds delay.

 ## Using Config Store Yaml with Kubernetes(K8s)

 This config store needs to have a YAML file in the local file system.
 It